Livinglist/Hacki/README.md

 You can:
 - Log in using your Hacker News account.
 - Browse stories from various categories.
+- Submit new link.
-- Leave comments on stories.
+- Leave comment.
-- Mark stories as favorite.
+- Mark story as favorite.
 - Browse comments and stories you have posted in the past.
 - Search for stories on Hacker News.
 - Double tap to collapse a comment.